-This modern slavery statement ('Statement') has been prepared pursuant to the Australian Modern Slavery Act 2018 ('Act'), for the financial year ended 30 June 2020.
-It has been made by Infrastructure Capital Group Limited ('ICG'), in its capacity as investment manager, and approved by Infrastructure Specialist Asset Management Limited ('ISAM' or 'Trustee'), in its capacity as trustee for the reporting entity, the Energy Infrastructure Trust ('EIT').
+This modern slavery statement ('Statement') has been prepared pursuant to the Australian Modern Slavery Act 2018 ('Act'), for the financial year ended 30 June 2021.
+It has been prepared by Infrastructure Capital Group Limited ('ICG'), in its capacity as investment manager, and approved by Infrastructure Specialist Asset Management Limited ('ISAM' or 'Trustee'), in its capacity as trustee for the reporting entity, EIT.

 ICG is committed to managing our investments in a socially responsible way, to ensure long-term success for our investments, our clients and the communities we operate in.
 We understand that there is a risk that EIT's operations have the potential to cause, contribute to, or be linked to modern slavery through its operations and supply chains.
-ICG is committed to actively engaging with its investee companies to ensure that steps are taken to mitigate modern slavery risks.
+ICG is committed to actively engaging and consulting with its investee companies to ensure that steps are taken to mitigate modern slavery risks.

-This Modern Slavery Statement was approved by the Board of Directors of ISAM on 26 March 2021.
+This Modern Slavery Statement was approved by the Board of Directors of ISAM on 6 December 2021.